burakayy7/blog/_posts/2022-03-28-flight-software.md

 This is probably the most important part of this project: software.
 This is actually the whole point in what I am trying to achieve with this!

 The idea is that I will be able to plug in a GPS coordinate anywhere in a certain range, and the plane will automatically navigate to that spot.
 Cool right?
 Well, this is SUPER DUPER complicated, especially with the aspect of testing this in a safe manner.
 Like, even if I do code this, how can I make sure it works??

+## Plane Testing Stages

+There will be three main stages for testing this plane: software to test we can effectively control new aspects, in-house testing via software-in-the-loop, in-field testing by manual flying and switching to autonomous.

+For this post, I will touch on what I have done so far to prepare for the first stage of testing.